Gilgamesh60/Binding_affinity_predictor/README.md

 ## Dataset :

-One of the main challenges in using deep learning for this problem is limited but high complex datasets.
-For this project, I am using the PDBBINDv2016 refined and general minus refined datasets.The refind dataset contains 4057 protein(target)-ligand(drug) complexes in total.
+One of the main challenges in using deep learning for this problem is - limited but highly complex datasets.
+For this project, I am using the PDBBINDv2016 "refined" and "general minus refined" datasets.The refind dataset contains 4057 protein(target)-ligand(drug) complexes in total.
 This dataset was made by compiling the protein-ligand complexes with better quality out of the general dataset.General minus refined dataset consists of 9228 complexes.
-Both of them are similar in their structure.
+Both of these datasets are similar in their structure.
 Refined dataset has total 4057 folders with each folder representing a protein-ligand complex.
 Protein structure is stored in a PDB file format.
-Ligand structure is stored in a SDF and MOL2 file format.
+Ligand structure is stored in a SDF and MOL2 file format.There is also a pdb file which stores the structure of protein pocket.
 Index folder summarizes the basic information about the protein-ligand complexes including the binding affinity of complexes.

-How we calculate the binding affinity is also very interesting.
-Most commonly the binding affinity for such complexes is calculated as $-log(K_i/K_d)$ where $K_i$ is the inhibition constant.
-This constant basically represents the concentration of ligand required to occupy 50% of the receptor sites when no competing ligand is present.
-Smaller the value of $K_i$, greater is the binding affinity. $K_d$ is the equilibrium dissociation constant and it can be used as a measure of binding affinity calculation because it tells you how tightly a ligand binds to a protein.
+How the dataset calculates binding affinity is also very interesting.
+Most commonly the binding affinity for such complexes is calculated as $-log(K_i/K_a)$ where $K_i$ is the inhibition constant which represents the concentration of ligand required to occupy 50% of the receptor sites when no competing ligand is present.
+Smaller the value of $K_i$, greater is the binding affinity. $K_a$ is the equilibrium association constant and it represents how tightly a ligand binds to a protein.
 Basically it's the equilibrium constant for the reaction : L + P ⇄  LP .
-Higher the value of $K_d$, greater is the binding affinity.
+Higher the value of $K_a$, greater is the binding affinity.

 Link for the dataset download : [PDBBINDv2016 refined database](https://drive.google.com/drive/folders/1s3i9rIPzQAD2OqEkE4qwVVPsuc7UT0Ol?usp=sharing)

 Link for visualization of dataset : [Dataset visualization](https://github.com/Gilgamesh60/Binding_affinity_predictor/blob/main/visualize/dataset_visualization.ipynb)

 ## Approach :